tihomirg/multiclass-classifier/README.md

 The model optimization configuration ensures stable and structured convergence:
 * **Loss Function:** **Categorical Cross-Entropy**, measuring the performance of the classification model whose output is a probability value between 0 and 1.
-* **Optimizer:** Optimized using **Adam** (Adaptive Moment Estimation) or stochastic gradient descent with momentum to handle dynamically adjusting learning rates.
+* **Optimizer:** Optimized using classical batch gradient descent.
-* **Validation Monitoring:** An isolated validation split is analyzed at the end of each epoch to continuously measure training generalization and check for signs of overfitting.
+* **Validation Monitoring:** An isolated validation split is analyzed after every 100 epochs to continuously measure training generalization and check for signs of overfitting.

----

-## 📈 Evaluation Metrics

-Rather than relying purely on global accuracy, the notebook computes a nuanced, holistic evaluation suite to ensure the classifier is robust across imbalanced classes:
-* **Confusion Matrix:** A comprehensive matrix visualizing true positives, false positives, true negatives, and false negatives across all classification classes.
-* **Classification Report:** Precision, Recall, and F1-Scores calculated at both the individual class level and macro/weighted averages.
-* **Loss/Accuracy Curves:** Plots mapping training vs. validation accuracy and loss across epochs to visually diagnose model convergence trends.

 ---